reblocke/hickams-dictum/README.md

 ├── Results and Figures/              # (created by the do-file on run) └── README.md, CITATION.cff, CONTRIBUTING.md, CODE_OF_CONDUCT.md, SECURITY.md, LICENSE
 ```

-## Releasing and archiving
-For a citable snapshot, create a GitHub Release and enable Zenodo archiving, which will mint a DOI for the exact code state that matches the paper.
-Add the release DOI to this README and to `CITATION.cff`.

 ## Funding, conflicts, and contact